CameronZhi95/Squirrel_Tracker/README.md

 4. A view with general statistics about the sightings

-The grourp name is Ninja Turtles, and the section number is 02.
+The grourp name is Ninja Turtles.
+The section number is 02.

 Teammember: UNIs: [jz3161, zz2695]